The Ultimate Guide to Starting a Home-Based Catering Business

 Does your city/county/state even allow for catering out of your home?
 And if so, does your kitchen meet the health department guidelines?
 These rules may require extra ventilation, a three-compartment sink, and non-permeable surfaces, like stainless steel countertops.
 Rules vary from state to state and city to city, so make sure to get the specific details for your region!

-You may find that while you can operate the business side of your catering operation from home, you may still need a commercial kitchen rental where you can do the actual cooking for off-site catering.
+You may find that while you can operate the business side of your catering operation from home, you’ll still need a commercial kitchen rental where you can do the actual cooking for off-site catering.
 You may have to rent a shared commercial kitchen, or you may be able to cut costs by operating out of a kitchen at a local church, restaurant, or community center.
 Get creative!

 Chef plating white dishes with tomatoes and feta cheese